usnistgov/elft/elft_1_x/validation/README.md

    - Because organizations must agree to NIST Special Database terms and conditions, the required fingerprint imagery is not included in this GitHub repository.
 Request and download the data from our [requests website].
- * Ubuntu Server 20.04.03 LTS
+ * Ubuntu Server 24.04.3 LTS
    - Even if this is not the latest version of Ubuntu Server, it will be the version used to run the evaluation.
-[Direct downloads] are available from the [Ubuntu Mirrors] and directly from the [NIST Image Group].
+Direct downloads are available from the [Ubuntu Mirrors] ([🇺🇸 USA], [🇪🇺 Europe]) and directly from the [NIST Image Group].
    - We **highly suggest** matching the exact versions of packages installed in our environment.
 A link to the names and versions of these pacakages is available.